 As companies scrambled to adapt to this new world where power mattered in the data center, getting a handle on exactly what needed to be done was clear - power consumption needed to be reduced.
 It's easy enough to say, but harder to practice because every generation of technology was more power-hungry than the last.
 Where do you begin, especially when you may not have visibility to your power consumption at the platform level?
 The simplest way is to take a system-level view of power consumption and address the different components in the platform on a per-device basis.
-Customers will quickly gravitate to the processor because this component represents a large percentage of the power consumed in the system.
-Not many customers have the tools to truly measure processor power consumption, at best they can only measure the full system.
+Customers will quickly gravitate to the processor because this component represents a large percentage of the power consumption, at best they can only measure the full system.